-Looking for a foreclosure or REO property in
+Buying a foreclosure or REO property in

-What's an REO?
+What is an REO?

-Prepared to make an offer?
+Time to make an offer?

 Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
 Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for getting offers.
 Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.